westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 - You're curious and excited about data science!
 - You've installed [Anaconda with Python 2.7](https://www.continuum.io/downloads).

-> Note: Check that all laptops have a *Python 2.7* distribution.
+> Instructor Note: Check that all laptops have a *Python 2.7* distribution.
 [Anaconda is the recommended distro](https://www.continuum.io/downloads).

 #### Our Objectives